Beginner's Guide to Journaling

 2. Create a comfortable space.
 Find a quiet spot where you feel safe and can focus without interruption.

 3. Start simple.
-Don't worry about perfect grammar or beautiful handwriting.
+Do not worry about perfect grammar or beautiful handwriting.
 This is for you, not an audience.

 4. Use prompts if needed.
-If you're stuck, try:
+If you are stuck, try:

 - What am I feeling right now?